Concordium/concordium.github.io/source/mainnet/docs/smart-contracts/guides/json-params.rst

 .. seealso::

-   For a guide on how to send interact with a smart contract using JSON see :ref:`interact-instance-json-parameters`.
+   For a guide on how to interact with a smart contract using JSON parameters see :ref:`interact-instance-json-parameters`.

 A smart contract implementing CIS-2 must export the following functions: ``transfer()``, ``updateOperator()``, ``balanceOf()``, ``operatorOf()``, and ``tokenMetadata()``.
 This topic briefly describes what the required functions do and how to interact with them using JSON parameters one by one.